 Office of the Provost

-Monmouth University is a comprehensive, mostly residential university with 33 undergraduate programs, 26 master’s programs and two doctoral programs.
-The Monmouth Plan, our strategic plan, calls for growth in graduate programming while keeping the number of undergraduate programs relatively steady.
+Monmouth University is a comprehensive, mostly residential university with 33 undergraduate programs, 23 master’s programs and three doctoral programs.
 Monmouth enjoys being listed in U.S. News and World Report as #23 in Best Colleges Regional University – North and we have been listed in Princeton Review’s Best Colleges for 15 straight years.
 The Princeton Review has included Monmouth University in its lists of best colleges for the last 16 years, including the 2021 edition of “The Best 386 Colleges.”

 Our beautiful campus has five centers of distinction: the Center for the Arts, the Polling Institute, the Kislak Real Estate Institute, the Urban Coast Institute, and the Institute for Global Understanding.